Sunday, 25 October 2020

 Soon he captured Pindi Bhattian, Chiniot and made further inroads in Potohar, taking territories of the Muslim chiefs.
 Clashes with Nizamuddin of Kasur also continued.
 He attacked Multan and forced his ruler to pay tribute to Lahore instead of Kabul.
 His most important victory was the conquest of Amritsar.
 Besides its religious importance, the city was a significant trade centre.
 Many factions ruling this city jointly could not put up much resistance.

-The same year in 1803 some dramatic changes occurred in northern India.
-The East India Company defeated Marathas in a series of battles and took Agra and Delhi from them, and took the Mughal Emperor under their protection thus they reached the borders of Punjab.
-The next year they captured Rohilkhand as well.
-From this point onward the British started playing a role in the politics of Punjab.
-The Sikhs chiefs of Malwa were depending on the support of the British to save their states from the expanding power of Ranjit Singh.
-In 1806 a serious dispute arose between Patiala and Nabha over the possession of a village.
-Both sides rallied their allies on their side but finally invited Ranjit Singh for arbitration.
-The maharajah settled the issue and hence the Malwa sardars also accepted his position as the most important ruler in Punjab and assured him that they looked upon him as their sovereign.
-The same year Gurkhas invaded Kangra, the raja Sansar Chand requested help from Ranjit Singh.
-He marched against Gurkhas and forced them to retreat and in return received tribute from Kangra.
+The same year, in 1803, some dramatic changes occurred in northern India.
+The East India Company defeated the Marathas in a series of battles, took Agra and Delhi from them, and placed the Mughal Emperor under their protection.
+Thus, they reached the borders of Punjab.
+The next year, they captured Rohilkhand as well.
+From this point onward, the British started playing a role in the politics of Punjab.
+The Sikh chiefs of Malwa began depending on British support to save their states from the expanding power of Ranjit Singh.
+In 1806, a serious dispute arose between Patiala and Nabha over the possession of a village.
+Both sides rallied their allies, but finally invited Ranjit Singh for arbitration.
+The Maharaja settled the issue, and hence the Malwa sardars also accepted his position as the most important ruler in Punjab and assured him that they looked upon him as their sovereign.
+The same year, when the Gurkhas invaded Kangra, Raja Sansar Chand requested help from Ranjit Singh.
+He marched against the Gurkhas, forced them to retreat, and in return received tribute from Kangra.

-In 1806 Ranjit Singh toured the areas south of Sutlej to settle the disputes between Nabha and Patiala and other Sikh chiefs.
+In 1806, Ranjit Singh toured the areas south of the Sutlej to settle disputes between Nabha, Patiala, and other Sikh chiefs.
 He exacted large tributes and also confiscated many small estates and jagirs.
 During the same campaign, he took the city of Ludhiana from the widows of Rai Ilias Khan of Raikot.
-Besides that, he also captured the towns of Thara, Jhanadala, Jagraon, Raikot, Baddowal, Talwandi, Dhaka and Basia.
-So this Muslim state finally succumbed to Sikhs.
-It is indeed a matter of surprise that it survived that much long, in the heartland of the Sikh Confederacy.
-However, another state of Malerkotla, survived until 1947.
-The aim of this article is to narrate the rise of the collective power of the Sikhs.
-So I am not going into details of victories of Ranjit Singh against other Sikhs states or chieftains.
+Besides that, he also captured the towns of Thara, Jhanadala, Jagraon, Raikot, Baddowal, Talwandi, Dhaka, and Basia.
+Thus, this Muslim state finally succumbed to the Sikhs.
+It is indeed a matter of surprise that it survived so long in the heartland of the Sikh Confederacy.
+However, another state, Malerkotla, survived until 1947.
+The aim of this article is to narrate the rise of the collective power of the Sikhs, so I am not going into the details of Ranjit Singh’s victories against other Sikh states or chieftains.

-After the death of Nizamuddin, his brother Kutubuddin took his place and declared his independence.
+After the death of Nizamuddin, his brother Kutubuddin took his place and declared independence.
 Ranjit Singh launched a campaign to subdue this state and in February 1807 besieged Kasur.
 After a siege of one month, the city fell and Kutubuddin was arrested.
 Ranjit Singh granted the ruling family a jagir at Mamdot and annexed the state.
-On this occasion, the city was thoroughly plundered and atrocities were committed on the vanquished people.
-Immediately after that, he attacked Multan to punish Muzaffar Khan for his support to Kasur.
-Muzaffar Khan paid an indemnity of Rs 70,000 to make a peace deal with the maharaja.
-Later in the year Tara Singh Gheba, sardar of Dallewalia misl died.
-Ranjit Singh annexed his territories including the town of Rahon and Nakodar in Bist doab.
-Soon afterward Pathankot was also taken.
-Before the year was over Ranjit Singh captured Sialkot, Gujrat and Sheikhupura from the local Sikh chiefs.
+On this occasion, the city was thoroughly plundered and atrocities were committed against the vanquished people.
+Immediately afterward, he attacked Multan to punish Muzaffar Khan for his support to Kasur.
+Muzaffar Khan paid an indemnity of Rs 70,000 to make a peace deal with the Maharaja.
+Later in the year, Tara Singh Gheba, sardar of the Dallewalia misl, died.
+Ranjit Singh annexed his territories, including the towns of Rahon and Nakodar in the Bist Doab.
+Soon afterward, Pathankot was also taken.
+Before the year was over, Ranjit Singh captured Sialkot, Gujrat, and Sheikhupura from the local Sikh chiefs.

-Soon afterward in early 1810, he turned westwards to abolish autonomous or independent estates.
-Bhangis were completely expelled from Gujrat and he also took the towns of Bhera, Miani, Shahpur and Khushab and Sahiwal (district Sargodha), thus almost completely taking the Chej Doab.
-The last two were taken from local Muslim chiefs for the first time by the Sikhs.
-Scattered territories of Sikh sardars in Bist Doab, Jammu region etc. were incorporated into Lahore Darbar.
-Towns like Daska, Mangla, Hallowal and Wazirabad fell in the same campaigns.
-Territories of Kanhya misl including the towns of Chunian, Dipalpur, Kamalia, Sharakpur, etc were also taken.
+Soon afterward, in early 1810, he turned westward to abolish autonomous or independent estates.
+The Bhangis were completely expelled from Gujrat, and he also took the towns of Bhera, Miani, Shahpur, Khushab, and Sahiwal (district Sargodha), thus almost completely securing the Chaj Doab.
+The last two were taken from local Muslim chiefs by the Sikhs for the first time.
+Scattered territories of Sikh sardars in Bist Doab, the Jammu region, etc. were incorporated into the Lahore Darbar.
+Towns like Daska, Mangla, Hallowal, and Wazirabad fell in the same campaigns.
+Territories of the Kanhya misl, including the towns of Chunian, Dipalpur, Kamalia, and Sharakpur, were also taken.
 This whirlwind campaign only ended at Multan.
-The city was taken but the citadel survived desperate attacks by the Sikhs and Ranjit Singh had to lift the siege and retreat.
-However, Muzaffar Khan the ruler promised to pay a nominal tribute.
-Similarly, attack on Shujaabad was also repulsed with big losses.
+The city was captured, but the citadel withstood desperate Sikh attacks, and Ranjit Singh had to lift the siege and retreat.
+However, Muzaffar Khan, the ruler, promised to pay a nominal tribute.
+Similarly, the attack on Shujaabad was also repulsed with heavy losses.

-The same year Shah Zaman returned to Lahore, a city he twice conquered, but this time as a refugee, along with his own and his brother Shah Shuja’s families.
-Shuja would join him soon.
-He came with the requests of help and support from Ranjit Singh to take back his throne.
+The same year, Shah Zaman returned to Lahore, a city he had twice conquered, but this time as a refugee, along with his own and his brother Shah Shuja’s families.
+Shuja would join him soon afterward.
+He came seeking Ranjit Singh’s help and support to reclaim his throne.

 In 1812 Ranjit Singh turned his attention to Kashmir.
 Bhimbar and Rajauri were taken from their Muslim chiefs.
-At that time Kashmir valley was under the rule of Afghans but Afghanistan was constantly suffering from the infighting of rival factions and one of those factions, led by Abdali’s grandson, Shah Shuja was taking shelter in Lahore.
-Shah Shuja himself was a prisoner of the Kashmir governor in Srinagar.
-Maharaja’s, assistance was sought by one Afghan faction to conquer Kashmir from its rivals.
-This campaign did not bring many benefits to Ranjit, but Shah Shuja was freed and joined his family in the asylum in Lahore.
-However, the campaign was not entirely a failure as Ranjit Singh succeeded in taking the important fort of Attock.
+At that time the Kashmir Valley was under the rule of the Afghans, but Afghanistan was constantly suffering from the infighting of rival factions, and one of those factions, led by Abdali’s grandson Shah Shuja, was taking shelter in Lahore.
+Shah Shuja himself was a prisoner of the Kashmiri governor in Srinagar.
+The Maharaja’s assistance was sought by one Afghan faction to conquer Kashmir from its rivals.
+This campaign did not bring many benefits to Ranjit, but Shah Shuja was freed and joined his family in asylum in Lahore.
+However, the campaign was not entirely a failure, as Ranjit Singh succeeded in taking the important fort of Attock.

-As we already have noted that the family of Shah Shuja, including his wife Wafa Begum, were residing in asylum in Lahore.
-Ranjit Singh gave them Mubarak Haveli for residing and some allowance for expenses as well.
-She had offered the famous Koh-i-Noor to Ranjit Singh for the freedom of her husband.
-Now they showed great reluctance in keeping the promise but under the pressure of Ranjit Singh finally handed over the diamond to him on 1 June 1813.
+As we have already noted, the family of Shah Shuja, including his wife Wafa Begum, was residing in asylum in Lahore.
+Ranjit Singh gave them Mubarak Haveli for residence and also some allowance for expenses.
+She had offered the famous Koh-i-Noor to Ranjit Singh in exchange for her husband’s freedom.
+They later showed great reluctance in keeping the promise, but under Ranjit Singh’s pressure, finally handed over the diamond to him on 1 June 1813.

 Mubarak Haveli, Lahore. (https://www.pakpedia.pk/mubarak-haveli/)

 To secure the occupation of Attock, the Sikhs established themselves at Haripur in 1813.
-The Afghans tried to take back the Attock, but were defeated at Mansar.
-Meanwhile, through all this year preparations continued to capture Kashmir.
-The campaign was launched in the summer of 1814 and two large armies invaded Kashmir and the main thrust went as far as Shupian but the whole campaign ended in failure.
-But next years the town of Bhimbar, Rajauri and Kotli were retaken.
-Later in the year Lahore forces made further gains in Kangra region.
-Next year the direction of the military campaign was southwards and Bahawalpur, Multan and Mankera were forced to pay their arrears in tribute.
-To press their demands Sikhs devastated many areas and committed severe atrocities at many places.
+The Afghans tried to take back Attock but were defeated at Mansar.
+Meanwhile, throughout that year preparations continued to capture Kashmir.
+The campaign was launched in the summer of 1814, and two large armies invaded Kashmir.
+The main thrust went as far as Shupian, but the whole campaign ended in failure.
+However, the next year the towns of Bhimbar, Rajauri and Kotli were retaken.
+Later in the year, Lahore forces made further gains in the Kangra region.
+The following year the direction of the military campaign turned southwards, and Bahawalpur, Multan and Mankera were forced to pay their arrears in tribute.
+To press their demands, the Sikhs devastated many areas and committed severe atrocities at several places.
 The district of Uch was also captured.

-In the year 1818 Ranjit Singh achieved a big success when he captured the important city of Multan.
-Many towns and areas in south Punjab were already in the control of Lahore Darbar.
-A big army under the command of Misr Dewan Chand and heavy artillery under Elahi Bakhsh was sent to Multan.
-Preparations for his campaign were made on a large scale.
+In 1818 Ranjit Singh achieved a major success when he captured the important city of Multan.
+Many towns and areas in South Punjab were already under the control of the Lahore Darbar.
+A big army under the command of Misr Dewan Chand, with heavy artillery under Elahi Bakhsh, was sent to Multan.
+Preparations for this campaign were made on a large scale.
 Before attacking Multan, Dewan Chand took the forts of Khangarh and Muzaffargarh.
-After a long and hard battle the city fell on 2 June 1818.
-The ruler Nawab Muzaffar Khan died fighting valiantly along with his five sons.
+After a long and hard battle, the city fell on 2 June 1818.
+The ruler, Nawab Muzaffar Khan, died fighting valiantly along with his five sons.
 He refused to surrender and preferred to die as a free man.
-People of Multan suffered greatly and the situation is described by Muhammad Latif in the following words:
+The people of Multan suffered greatly, and the situation is described by Muhammad Latif in the following words:

 The city and fort were now given up to be plundered by the Sikh troops.
 Great were the ravages committed by the Sikhs on this occasion.
 About 400 to 500 houses in the fort were raised to the ground, and their owners deprived of all they had.
 The precious stones, jewellery, shawls and other valuable belonging to the nawab were confiscated to the State and were carefully packed by Dewan Ram Dayal, for the inspection of the Maharaja.
 The arms were all carried away.
 In the town many houses were set on fire, and nothing was left with the inhabitants that was worth having.
 Hundreds were stripped even of their clothes.
 Outrages were committed on the women, many of whom committed suicide by drowning themselves in the wells, or otherwise putting an end to their lives, in order to save themselves from dishonour.
 Hundreds were killed in the sack of the city, and indeed there was hardly a soul who escaped both loss and violence.